yoshiki/line-bot-sdk-swift/README.md

 % mkdir linebot && cd linebot
 ```

-Set Swift version to `DEVELOPMENT-SNAPSHOT-2016-04-12-a`.
+Set Swift version to `3.0` if you need.

 ```
-% swiftenv local DEVELOPMENT-SNAPSHOT-2016-04-12-a
+% swiftenv local 3.0
 ```

-Initialize project directory with swift package manager(**SPM**).
+Initialize project directory with Swift Package Manager(**SPM**).

 ```
-% swift build --init
+% swift package init --type executable
 ```

-Then this command will create the basic structure for app.
+Then this command will create the basic structure for executable command.

 ```
 .